Indranil-R/Filehunter/README.md

 ## Overview

 **File Hunter** is a sleek, efficient, and powerful tool designed to scan directories, compare files, and identify duplicates.
-With a minimalist interface inspired by Apple's design philosophy, File Hunter simplifies file management tasks, helping you stay organized and efficient.
+With a minimalist interface, File Hunter simplifies file management tasks, helping you stay organized and efficient.

 ## Features